 In recent years, a number of world-class yoga studios and health-focused hotels have opened across Costa Rica.
 The yogic principles are simple to learn and ascribe to when surrounded by the calm and natural beauty found in Costa Rica.

 With ample opportunity to practice yoga, ladies of the family gather in Costa Rica to enjoy healthy, fresh food, and days relaxing at the spa.
 Costa Rica is the perfect destination for a healthy, invigorating and pampering girl’s getaway.

 The Family Who Adventures Together…

 Did you know that Costa Rica is the birthplace of the zip line?
 With adventure in our DNA, Costa Rica offers plenty of opportunities for adrenaline-seeking families to play and explore together.

-From remote, jungle lodges to beach-front resorts, families celebrate milestone events together by zip lining through the forest, hiking up volcanoes, taking surf lessons and trekking to find exotic monkeys, among other adventures.
+From remote, jungle lodges to beach-front resorts, families celebrate milestone events together by taking the adventure of their choice.
+They can zip line through the forest, hike up volcanoes or take surf lessons.

 Working Together as a Family to Support Conservation

 Though Costa Rica totals only 0.3% of the planet’s landmass, it holds 5% of the total biodiversity.
 This is unmatched anywhere else on Earth.
 There are a number of ways travelers can get their hands dirty helping scientists and biologists preserve Costa Rica’s wildlife and the environment.